zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 **Status: Implemented**

-Assigns a Vendor ID (VID) to non-VID scoped PAAs (root certificates) already present on the ledger.
+Assigns a Vendor ID (VID) to non-VID scoped PAAs (self-signed root certificate) already present on the ledger.

 - Who can send:
   - Vendor Admin